 Photo credit: Trinity College

-Alex Hauspurg, MS, RD is a New York City-based dietitian.
+Alex Hauspurg, MS, RD is an experienced dietitian.
 She can be reached at [email protected]